How much money will I save by quitting smoking?

 An obvious choice is to stick the money in an instant access savings account.
 That way he can earn a little interest, and still have the money within arm’s reach if he needs to spend it.

-Currently, the top account my father-in-law could open (minimum deposit of just £500) comes from Britannia, paying a rate of just 1.50% before tax.
+Currently, the top account my father-in-law could open (minimum deposit of just £1,000) comes from Kent Reliance Building Society, paying a rate of just 1.50% before tax.

 After a year (assuming the rate stays the same, which is far from guaranteed), assuming he puts away £346 a month, after tax he’d be left with a balance of £4,174.

-The top instant access ISA today that he could open with £1 comes from Stafford Railway Building Society, and pays 1.75%.
-Putting in £346 a month, at the end of the year he’d be sat on £4,185, an improvement of £11 on the instant access account.
+The top instant access ISA today that he could open with £1 comes from BM Savings, and pays 1.55%.
+Putting in £346 a month, at the end of the year he’d be sat on £4,181, an improvement of £7 on the instant access account and with no tax to pay either.

 Read Where to earn most interest on your cash for more on cash savings options.